Strengthening the EU’s telecommunications backbone

 - Avoiding the unnecessary implementation of costly shadow network infrastructures.

-- Enabling use in the context of a non-Community project by Member States’ administrations or organisations acting on their behalf, stimulating reuse of an existing infrastructure.
+- Enabling use in the context of a non-Community project by administrations in EU countries or organisations acting on their behalf, stimulating reuse of an existing infrastructure.

 - Protecting personal data on the network.